How To Avoid Copyright Infringement

 If you are on the other end of copyright infringement and someone used your work as their own, you should be the one filing a takedown notice.
 We happen to have the most practical feature for doing that.

-There is no need for hiring legal assistance or doing research on the topic.
+There is no need for hiring assistance or doing research on the topic.
 We have all the work cut out for you.

 Log in to DoNotPay from your and file a DMCA takedown notice in under a minute, following these steps: